tonyflow/movierama/README.md

 #### MovieRama

-The back end implementation of MovieRama is a Spring Boot application which uses Maven for managing its build lifecycle. `mvn clean install`
+The backend implementation of MovieRama is a Spring Boot application which uses Maven for managing its build lifecycle. `mvn clean install`
 will provide you with a `war` package which you can deploy on a local Tomcat or you can run the application from your IDE of your choice.
 Personally, I tested MovieRama through Eclipse's embedded Tomcat.